bb/docs.linklet.run/README.md

 ## Open and Familiar

 Linklet functions are written in Javascript and execute in a standard Node.js runtime environment.
 You can take your Linklet functions and run it in any standard Node.js runtime which makes both portability and local testing a breeze.
 You can even deploy your Linklet function directly.

+## HTTPS Invocation
+Linklet functions deployed with an HTTP trigger are given a fully qualified domain together with a dynamically generated SSL/TLS certificate for secure communication.

+## Logging & Monitoring
+Logs generated from your Linklet functions are automatically written to our logging stack and performance telemetry is recorded in monitoring stack.